 Harsher sentences could result from guidance weighed by US

-WASHINGTON (AP) — Justice Department officials have been weighing new guidance that would encourage prosecutors to charge suspects with the most serious offenses they can prove, a reversal of Obama-era policies that aimed to reduce the federal prison population and show more leniency to lower-level drug offenders.
+WASHINGTON (AP) — Justice Department officials have been weighing new guidance that would encourage prosecutors to charge suspects with the most serious offenses they can prove.
+It’s a departure from Obama policies aimed at reducing prison time for low-level offenders.

-The guidance is taking shape in the form of a memo that ultimately will be shared with the nation’s federal prosecutors, but the timeframe for release is unclear.
-Drafts of the memo have been circulating for weeks and have undergone revisions, so the final language is not yet certain.
+The guidance is taking shape in the form of a memo that will be shared with all federal prosecutors.
+But the timeframe for release is unclear.
+Drafts have been circulating for weeks, and officials say more than one is being considered and revised.

-A person involved in the discussions described one version to The Associated Press speaking only on condition of anonymity because the guidance has not been publicly announced.
-As outlined, that version would encourage prosecutors to charge people with the most serious, provable offenses — something more likely to trigger mandatory minimum sentences.
-Those rules limit a judge’s discretion and are typically dictated, for example, by the quantity of drugs involved in a crime.
+A person involved in the discussions described one version to The Associated Press, speaking only on condition of anonymity because the guidance has not been publicly announced.
+That version would direct prosecutors to charge people with the most serious, provable offenses — something more likely to trigger mandatory minimum sentences.